 The HIP API includes functions such as 'hipMalloc', 'hipMemcpy', and 'hipFree'.
 Programmers familiar with CUDA will also be able to quickly learn and start coding with the HIP API.
 Compute kernels are launched with the ''hipLaunchKernel''s macro call.

-For more information, refer to [Appendix A](#) on HIP APIs.
+For more information, refer to the HIP API Guide at